mechero/code-quality-game/README.md

 This is a very simple web page that shows a ranking of developers by how much technical debt they are fixing on SonarQube.
 It encourages a 'friendly competition' and tries to solve one of the main problems of fixing legacy code: **it's boring**.

-You can find all the information about this game and the background of this project on [The Practical Developer site](https://thepracticaldeveloper.com/code-quality-game/)
+You can find all the information about this game and the background of this project on [The Official Quboo website](http://quboo.tpd.io)

-This README file describes the technical part of the game: how to build and run the application.
+From here onwards, this README file describes the code of the game.
+If you just want to install it and use it, you better continue reading the instructions on the [Quboo website](http://quboo.tpd.io).

 ## Requirements